 Funding & Awards

-These awards recognize outstanding achievement in creative and critical writing by undergraduate English majors.
-Each student may submit a sample of no more than five pages of poetry, fiction, creative non-fiction, or critical writing.
-Students may submit for both the Carroll and Selby awards; if interested in applying for both, students must fill out two separate applications.
+This award recognizes outstanding achievement in critical writing by undergraduate English majors.
+Each student may submit a sample of no more than five pages of critical writing.
 Excerpts from longer works are welcome as long as they do not exceed the five-page limit.
 Neither the student’s name nor any other identifying information should appear on any of the pages of the submission.
 Winners and finalists for these awards will be selected by the Department of English’s Undergraduate Studies Committee.
-Download the coversheet by clicking here.

 Paul Carroll Creative Writing Award: $250